hbaehr/PoissonPLUTOAMR/README.md

 The majority of the code in AMRSelfGrav.cpp is not mine, but based off a working example created by the Chombo development team and modified to work with the AMR framework existing in PLUTO.

-When it is all finished there will be instructions here on how to include this with the latest PLUTO version, including necessary adjustments to the Makefiles and config files.

 Instructions:
 -The files AMRPoissonPluto.cpp and AMRPoissonPluto.H go in $PLUTO_DIR/Src/Chombo

+-Add a segment of code to AMRLevelPluto.cpp (What code and where still to be determined)

--In the template makefile $PLUTO_DIR/Src/Templates/makefile add INCLUDE_DIRS += -I$(CHOMBO_HOME)/src/AMRElliptic
+-In the template makefile $PLUTO_DIR/Src/Templates/makefile.chombo add INCLUDE_DIRS += -I$(CHOMBO_HOME)/src/AMRElliptic *ABOVE* the AMRTimeDependent include

+  add AMRElliptic to the list of LibNames

   and add AMRPoissonPluto.H and AMRPoissonPluto.o to the list of headers and object files.